Overview

 Communication

 Words are not the main channel.
 Both signs communicate as much through behavior — what they do, how they show up, what they remember — as through speech.
 Partners who need verbal reassurance may have to ask explicitly; the Ox and the Snake will provide it, but won't always think to offer it.
+The risk in a relationship this fluent in silence is that an important shift — a resentment, a change of heart, a need that's gone unmet for months — can travel a long way underground before it ever reaches words.
+Couples who stay close make a habit of saying the obvious out loud anyway, precisely because they both already half-know it.

 Long-term potential